 Forming an LLC in Delaware is Better for Business

 Delaware has the most pro-business laws of any state.
-The United States Chamber of Commerce has recognized Delaware’s business dispute and incorporation climate by ranking Delaware’s litigation system #1 over the past 10 years.
 See this infographic on why you should chose Delaware as your incorporation state.

 When Do You Need to File a Certificate of Authority

 When you incorporate in Delaware, will you need to file a Certificate of Authority to “qualify” for authority to do business in California?
 This depends on your activities there.
 Generally, if you have a brick and mortar office, employees, licensing, or property in the state outside the formation state than you need to qualify it in your “home” state or state of operation.
 The types of activities which do not require qualification in another state involve simply selling products or services in a state without employees or an office there does not usually require qualification.
 Each state has its own laws on whether your company’s level of activity is great enough to have to go on record.
-The information about what types of activities require qualification and the forms can be found on that state’s official Division of Corporations website.
+You can find information about what types of activities require qualification and on that state’s official Division of Corporations website.

 The “Delaware Loophole”: No Sales Tax

 Delaware has no sales tax.
-Unlike most states, Delaware has no intangible personal property tax, which has been referred to as the “Delaware loophole”.
+Unlike most states, Delaware has no intangible personal property tax, which many call the “Delaware loophole”.
 No Delaware income tax has to be paid or filed, and a business license is not required if the LLC does not do business in Delaware.
 You will still need to pay taxes where you transact business.

 How Hard Is It to Pay the Delaware LLC Tax?